-A natural concern is the endogeneity of wages, $w{i,s}$ .
-The model implies that as a result of increases in productivity, $\frac{z{is,t+1}}{z{is,t}} > 0$ , labor demand will increase and move along the upward sloping labor supply curve, with increases in wages and employment levels as a result.
-This implies that the model structure indicates a positive correlation between the residual, $\eta{i,s}^t$ , and the wages and employment levels, which will in turn induce a downward bias for the estimation of $\epsilon_s$ .
-The naive OLS results depicted in Table 6 shows theoretically invalid negative trade elasticities, consistent with the model implied bias.
+$^{^{24}}$ A natural concern is the endogeneity of wages, $w{i,s}$.
+The model implies that as a result of increases in productivity, $\frac{z{is,t+1}}{z{is,t}} > 0$, labor demand will increase and move along the upward sloping labor supply curve, with increases in wages and employment levels as a result.
+This implies that the model structure indicates a positive correlation between the residual, $\eta{i,s'}^t$, and the wages and employment levels, which will in turn induce a downward bias for the estimation of ε_s .
+The naive OLS results depicted in Table 5 shows theoretically invalid negative trade elasticities, consistent with the model implied bias.
 An instrument is therefore necessary to remedy the situation.
-The exclusion restriction for any instrument is given by, where $\mathbf{z}t$ denotes the vector of instruments and $(\eta{i,s,t} - \eta{i,s,t}) = \log \frac{z{is,t+1}}{z{is,t}}$ denotes the structural error of the panel regression.
-To overcome these problems, I will exploit the features of the natural experiment to estimate the model.
-Specifically, I will be using the four measures of direct and indirect exposure, three of which are the previously constructed measures that determine to what extent a location is directly or indirectly affected by the WWI trade demand shock: Recall that the first measure in Equation (4) simply consitutes the log change in sector-level exports during WWI as estimated in the previous section.
-The second variable in Equation (4), constructs a shift-share type local exposure variable that measures to what extent a sector is exposed to the trade demand shock via increased labor demand by other sectors in the same province.
-Finally, the variable from Equation (5) measures to what extent a sector is exposed to the trade demand shock via highly affected proximate provinces.
+The exclusion restriction for any instrument mate the model.
+Specifically, I will be using the four measures of direct and indirect exposure, three of which are the previously constructed measures that determine to what extent a location is directly or indirectly affected by the WWI trade demand shock: Recall that the first measure in Equation (6) simply consitutes the log change in sector-level exports during WWI as estimated in the previous section.
+The second variable in Equation (6), constructs a shift-share type local exposure variable that measures to what extent a sector is exposed to the trade demand shock via increased labor demand by other sectors in the same province.
+Finally, the variable from Equation (7) measures to what extent a sector is exposed to the trade demand shock via increased competition for labor via highly affected proximate provinces.
 I will also exploit the spatial incidence of the shock, as proxied by the distance to Paris.
 The demand shock increases labor demand and therefore exerts wage pressure.